This post is long overdue and marks the start of a series of blog posts about my journey through earning a Ph.D. in Computer Science.

 - There are potential immigration advantages.

 In subsequent posts, I will elaborate on each of these lessons.
 Each person’s experience in a Computer Science Ph.D. program is unique, and one person’s experience is not necessarily a reliable predictor of another’s.
-Having said that, I hope that my experience and perspective on these topics helps people who may be considering a foray into the Ph.D. grind.
+Having said that, I hope that my experience and perspective on these topics will help people who may be considering a foray into the Ph.D. grind(pdf book).